Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-transaction-construction.md

 ## Tx Wrapper

-If you do not want to use the CLI for signing operations, Parity provides an SDK called [TxWrapper](https://github.com/axia-tech/txwrapper) to generate and sign transactions offline.
+If you do not want to use the CLI for signing operations, Axia provides an SDK called [TxWrapper](https://github.com/axia-tech/txwrapper) to generate and sign transactions offline.
 See the [examples](https://github.com/axia-tech/txwrapper/tree/master/examples) for a guide.

 **Import a private key**